NYE Paddle – 2011

-3) Coordinate your paddle stokes with your partner otherwise you may end up going around in circles and not get anywhere
+3) Coordinate your paddle strokes with your partner otherwise, you may end up going around in circles and not get anywhere

 4) Not a good idea to try and race other boats…you’ll NEVER beat them.
 Just more chances of you capsizing and getting even more soaked!

-5) Don’t panick kicking and screaming freaking out about a little spider being on the boat…again more likelihood you’ll capsize and get more drenched.
+5) Don’t panic kicking and screaming freaking out about a little spider being on the boat…again more likelihood you’ll capsize and get more drenched.

 6) If you want to take pictures, make sure you bring a waterproof camera.
 Wrapping a non-waterproof camera in a plastic bag does not waterproof it!